The History of San Polino and its logo

 Our San Polino logo is the replica of the Etruscan sun symbol found on an ornamental bronze belt buckle dating from 800BC.
 The buckle is large and oval and would have covered the lower abdomen of a noble woman or preistess.

-The Etruscans worshiped the sun, the goddess whose name was Catha.
-On this particular buckle the sun is depicted as being pulled across the ocean on a chariot by a water bird, probably an Ibis, towards the East, to its home, from where it would be able to rise with the dawn.
+The Etruscans worshiped the sun goddess, whose name was Catha.
+On this particular buckle the sun is depicted as being pulled across the ocean on a chariot by a water bird, probably an Ibis, towards the East, to its home, thereafter rising once more with the dawn.